Bayesian regression tree models for causal inference: regularization, confounding, and heterogeneous effects: Empirical evaluations

 \subsection{Simulation studies}

-We evaluated three variants of BART, the causal random forest model of \cite{athey2016generalized}, and a regularized linear regression with up to three way interactions.
+We evaluated three variants of BART, the causal random forest model of \cite{athey2019generalized} (using the default specification in the \texttt{grf} package), and a regularized linear regression with up to three way interactions.
 We consider eight distinct, but closely related, data generating processes, corresponding to the various combinations of toggling three two-level settings: homogeneous versus heterogeneous treatment effects, a linear versus nonlinear conditional expectation function, and two different sample sizes ($n = 250$ and $n = 500$).
 Five variables comprise $\x$; the first three are continuous, drawn as standard normal random variables, the fourth is a dichotomous variable and the fifth is unordered categorical, taking three levels (denoted 1,2,3).
 The treatment effect is either

 the prognostic function is either

 where $g(1) = 2$, $g(2) = -1$ and $g(3) = -4$, and the propensity function is

 where $s$ is the standard deviation of $\mu$ taken over the observed sample and $u_i \sim \mbox{Uniform}(0,1)$.